Liu Bei: Conquering Yi Province (211–214)

 In 211, Liu Zhang, the Governor of Yi Province (covering present-day Sichuan and Chongqing), heard that Cao Cao planned to attack the warlord Zhang Lu in Hanzhong Commandery.
 As Hanzhong Commandery was a strategic location and the northern "gateway" into Yi Province, Liu Zhang was afraid.
 At this time, the mounted escort Zhang Song told him: "Cao Cao's armies are strong and without a match in the empire.
 If he was able to use Zhang Lu's grain stores and launch an invasion of Yi province, who could stop him."
 Liu Zhang answered that he was worried but without a plan.
 Zhang Song answered: "Liu Bei is of the same clan as you and he is an unstoppable rival of Cao Cao.
 He commands troops with talent.
 If we used him to conquer Zhang Lu, Zhang Lu would surely be defeated.
 With Zhang Lu vanquished, Yi province would be safe and even if Cao Cao were to come, he would be defeated."

 After listening to the advice from Zhang Song, Liu Zhang sent Fa Zheng with 4000 men to form an alliance with Liu Bei and presented him with many expensive gifts.
 Zhang Song and Fa Zheng privately disapproved of Liu Zhang's governance and looked at Liu Bei as a solution for a legitimate successor.
 When Liu Bei met them, he welcomed them warmly and treated them with kindness.
 He used this opportunity to learn more about Yi province, mostly the weaponry, stores, and number of horses, as well as other strategic locations and their distances to each other.
 Zhang Song and his entourage told him about everything and furthermore drew a map of Yi province with the location of the mountains and rivers.
 With their help, Liu Bei learned all about Yi province.
 Liu Zhang invited Liu Bei to join him in Yi Province to capture Hanzhong Commandery before Cao Cao did.

 Liu Bei led an expedition force of several ten thousand soldiers into Yi Province after leaving behind Zhuge Liang, Guan Yu, Zhang Fei and Zhao Yun to guard Jing Province.
 Liu Zhang welcomed Liu Bei, when they saw each other, both of them were friendly.
-Before this Zhang Song told Fa Zheng to report to Liu Bei, that with the counselor Pang Tong backing, they could ambush Liu Zhang at the meeting spot.
+Before this, Zhang Song told Fa Zheng to report to Liu Bei that with Pang Tong's backing, they could ambush Liu Zhang at the meeting spot.
 However, Liu Bei thought that the plan was too hasty for such an important act.